mthli/Ninja2/README.md

 [Download APK]( "").

-If you want to use with your own language, just fork this repo and translate the [strings.xml]().
+If you want to use with your own language, just fork this repo, translate the [strings.xml](), and then make a PR.

 ## Dependences